juxor/afaq/markdown/secJ2.md

 to ensure _"the preservation of the economic 'status quo,' the protection of the economic privileges of the ruling class, whose agent and **gendarme** it is"_.
 [Luigi Galleani, **The End of Anarchism?**, p.
-28] As such, the state and capital restricts and controls the outcome of political action of the so- called sovereign people as expressed by voting.
+28] As such, the state and capital restrict and control the outcome of political action of the so- called sovereign people as expressed by voting.

 Taking capital to begin with, if we assume that a relatively reformist